Nature of Partnership – Meaning

-People who have entered into partnership with one another are independently termed as ‘partners’ and comprehensively termed as ‘firm’.
+People who have entered into a partnership with one another are independently termed as ‘partners’ and comprehensively termed as ‘firm’.
 The name under which the trade is carried is called the ‘name of the firm’.
-A partnership enterprise has no distinct legal entity, apart from the partners comprising it.
+A partnership enterprise has no distinct legal entity apart from the partners comprising it.

-- 2 or More Persons : In order to manifest partnership, there should be at least 2 persons possessing a common goal.
-To put it in other words, the minimal number of partners in an enterprise can be 2.
+Two or more persons: In order to manifest a partnership, there should be at least two persons possessing a common goal.
+To put it in other words, the minimal number of partners in an enterprise can be two.
 However, there is a constraint on their maximum number of people.

 Such an agreement is in the written form.
 An oral agreement is evenhandedly legitimate.
-In order to avoid controversies, it is always good, if the partners have a copy of the written agreement
+In order to avoid controversies, it is always good if the partners have a copy of the written agreement.